 - Abundant agricultural and forestry resources

-- Social homogeneity (universal health coverage, free education) and political stability
+- Social homogeneity (universal health coverage, free education) and institutional stability

 - Active reform policy (business environment, public finances, social security coverage)

 - Substantial foreign direct investment

 - Member of Mercosur, preferential trade relations with the EU and the United States

 - Vulnerability to commodity prices (soybeans, beef, dairy products, wood, rice)

 - Dependent on Argentinian, Brazilian (tourism) and Chinese (commodities) economic conditions

 - Inadequate transport infrastructure

 - Reduced competitiveness due to high inflation and market rigidity